HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 ### Ubiquitous language

 We have all heard that difficult word, right?
 I always have to look up how to write it.
 Do not ask me how to pronounce it!
 The meaning of the word: being clear, existing, or being everywhere.
 A bit like God.
 Right?
 Or not?
 I know this!
 The language in the code uses the language as used in the domain.
 As I was well aware of in my calculation modules.
-I mentioned the equation numbers in my methods.

 And we used to do this all of the time.
 Because otherwise the domain experts did not know what we talked about.
 However, because of the universal containing-all-and-true-everywhere data model, fights used to break out.
 Because one domain expert was talking about User, the other one was talking about Customer, etc. The experts were demanding changes to model not agreed by others, it quickly became one big ball of spaghetti-mud.